-- Annotation of flat noun phrases [14, 15] - BBN Pronoun Coreference and Entity Type Corpus [16]
+- Annotation of flat noun phrases (Vadas and Curran, 2007; Vadas, 2007) - BBN Pronoun Coreference and Entity Type Corpus (Weischedel and Brunstein, 2005)

-4.1 Flat Noun Phrases Annotation
+4.1.
+Flat Noun Phrases Annotation

 Complex noun phrases like an Air Force Contract are left flat by the original Penn Treebank annotation.
-Vadas [15], [14] created a manual annotation of the almost 61,000 complex noun phrases in WSJ-PTB, making use of the entity annotation made by [16].
-By adopting the basic priciples of the annotation of biomedical texts [17], Vadas et al. inserted labelled brackets around left-branching structures.
-The newly created constituents with noun heads were assigned the label NML, whereas those with adjectival heads were marked as JJP.
+Vadas (Vadas, 2007; Vadas and Curran, 2007) has created a manual annotation of the almost 61,000 complex noun phrases in WSJ-PTB, making use of the entity annotation known from (Weischedel and Brunstein, 2005).
+By adopting the basic priciples of the annotation of biomedical texts (Kulick et al., 2004), Vadas et al. have inserted labelled brackets around left-branching structures.
+The newly created constituents with noun heads have been assigned the label NML, whereas those with adjectival heads are marked as JJP.

-Hence, the phrase $Air\ Force\ contract$, in the original PTB bracketing represented as is supplemented with an NML constituent that indicates that Air Force is a sub-NP structure within the entire phrase:
+Hence, the phrase Air Force contract, in the original PTB bracketing represented as is supplemented with an NML constituent that indicates that Air Force is a sub-NP structure within the entire phrase: